AdlCruz/rctapi/README.md

  pkg development for rctapi

  This package allows an R user to interface with clinicaltrials.gov through their official API (https://clinicaltrials.gov/api/gui/home).
- Specifically the user will be able to search and download information from studies by the use of a search expression and a list of fields.
+ Specifically the user will be able to search and download information from studies by the use of a search expression and a list of study fields.

  Information regarding the search expression can be found here: https://clinicaltrials.gov/api/gui/ref/syntax